 One reason the prices on grills drop significantly in late August and September is that retailers often use the same selling space for holiday merchandise, which starts arriving in stores as early as July.
 So a good rule of thumb is to keep an eye out for artificial Christmas trees in the stores, and then start shopping for a new grill.

 How Much Do You Want to Spend?

-Locking into a price range that you are willing to fork out on a new grill before you go shopping will help you stay focused on the products within your spending range.
-If $300 is the maximum amount that you decide on, then avoid being oversold by not looking at the grills that are in the higher price points.
+Locking down a price range that you are willing to fork out for a new grill before you go shopping will help you stay focused on the products within your spending range.
+If $300 is the maximum amount that you decide on, then avoid being oversold by avoiding the grills that are in the higher price points.

 Decide What You Want in a Grill